 JobTIPS Vocational Group

-Social Skills Group for Teens with HFA or Asperger’s Syndrome
+Social Skills Group for Teens and Adults with HFA or Asperger’s Syndrome

 Social Skills Group for Adults with High Functioning Autism (HFA) or Asperger’s Syndrome